Pili Pili (African Hot Sauce)

 How hot is a scotch bonnet pepper?

-Basically, scotch bonnet peppers are hotter than blazes, and you need a full half pound of them, seeds and all, for Pili Pili.
+Basically, scotch bonnet peppers are very spicy, and you need a full half pound of them, seeds and all, for Pili Pili.

 Ingredients